CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

 |9|45|63|

 The thing that you should note is what the multiplication with 5 and 7 does to *the last digit* of x, i.e. the result of x % 10.
-For the factor 5, which is *not* coprime to the modulus 10, the last digit can only be either 0 or 5.
+For the factor 5, which is *not* coprime to the modulus 10, the last digit can only be either 0 or 5 meaning that we lost some diversity.
 For 7, which *is* coprime to 10, we get all the values we had before from 1 to 9—just in a different order.

-It turns out that this is a general mathematical property that is true for all sets of coprime numbers.
+It turns out that this is a general mathematical property that is true whenever the multiplicative factor and the modulus are coprime.
 I will not pretend to understand the deeper mathematical reason behind this or attempt to provide a proof here.
 Instead I will just leave you with [this StackExchange question](https://math.stackexchange.com/questions/3619509/coprime-group-element-multiplication), and the reference to [Euler's theorem](https://en.wikipedia.org/wiki/Euler%27s_theorem), which I believe implies this unnamed theorem, and which is interestingly also central for the [RSA algorithm](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) used for encrypted communication.
-More important than the mathematical origins however, let's try to state our key theorem in a more understandable way:
+Putting aside the mathematical origins, let's try to state our key theorem in a more understandable way:

-> Theorem: If a and n are coprime, then multiplying all possible (nonzero) values of x % n = 1, 2, 3, ...., n-1 with a yields a permutation of these values.
+> Theorem: If a and n are coprime, then multiplying all possible (nonzero) values of x % n = 1, 2, 3, ...., n-1 with a and again applying the modulus n to the result yields a permutation of these values.

 Or in even less mathematical terms:

 > Multiplying x with a number a that shares no divisors with n "shuffles" the possible outcomes of x % n.

-Going back to our hash function, this means that multiplying a key value with a number coprime to the number of buckets will never make the distribution of values to buckets less uniform.
+Going back to our hash function, this means that multiplying a key value with a number coprime to the number of buckets will never make the distribution of values into buckets less uniform.

 Ok, this means that we do no harm with the multiplication, but what *good* does it actually do?
+To explore this question, we must first take a look at the algorithm in which this multiplication takes place.

 ## Benefits of polynomial rolling hashes